tiero/booster/README.md

 # booster
-🛵 Booster is PaaS that helps to deploy AI services onto SingularityNET
+🛵 Booster is PaaS that helps to deploy AI services

 ## Development